 Where $\mathcal{H}$ represents the Hamiltonian, $p_\mu$ denotes the four-momentum of the particle, and $u$ signifies the mass of particles moving in the black hole spacetime, with $u=0$ indicating null geodesics.
-By combining the spacetime metric (\ref{metric1}) with the Hamiltonian (\ref{HJ}), one can find that Hamiltonian $\mathcal{H}$ being independent of $t$ and $\varphi$ gives rise to two Killing vectors fields, $\partial_t$ and $\partial_\varphi$, which represent the translational and rotational invariance of time.
-Consequently, this leads to the existence of two conserved quantities for photon motion in the Konoplya-Zhidenko rotating black hole spacetime, which is
+By combining the spacetime metric (\ref{metric1}) with the Hamiltonian (\ref{HJ}), one can find that the Hamiltonian $\mathcal{H}$ being independent of $t$ and $\varphi$ gives rise to two Killing vector fields, $\partial_t$ and $\partial_\varphi$, which represent the translational and rotational invariance of time.
+Consequently, this leads to the existence of two conserved quantities for photon motion in the Konoplya-Zhidenko rotating black hole spacetime, which are

-In the above equations, the symbol $\cdot$ denotes derivative with respect to the affine parameter $\lambda$, while $E$ and $L$ represent the energy and angular momentum along the axis of symmetry.
+In the above equations, the dot denotes derivative with respect to the affine parameter $\lambda$, while $E$ and $L$ represent the energy and angular momentum along the axis of symmetry.
 With the aid of these two conserved quantities, the null geodesics of a photon in this particular spacetime can be formulated as a set of four first-order differential equations, that is

 where the quantity $Q_\kappa$ represents the third conserved constant of photon motion in this particular spacetime, analogous to the Carter constant associated with the Kerr spacetime\cite{Wang:2017hjl}.
-The behavior of photons in close proximity to a black hole can be accurately described by equations (\ref{GE1})-(\ref{GE4}), thus subsequent discussions on black hole shadows heavily rely on these four differential equations.
+It is well known that the shadow boundary of a black hole is uniquely determined by its photon region, which always satisfies the conditions $\dot{r}=0$ and $\ddot{r}=0$, indicating that